-On the morning of our fourth day in this desert metropolis, my seven-year-old daughter woke up in a haze.
-She and her sisters—ages 10 and 3.5, respectively—had spent the past days wandering casinos (while kids can’t linger in designated gaming areas, an informal “keep moving” policy generally allows them to pass through casino floors), chilling in ice bars, ogling tigers, and drinking decadent milk shakes with slices of cake on top.
-Understandably, the sustained excitement was starting to catch up with my middle child: “Dad,” she asked, “can you feel hung over from too much fun?”
+On the morning of our fourth day in this desert metropolis, my then-7-year-old daughter woke up in a haze.
+She and her sisters—at the time, ages 10 and 3.5, respectively—had spent the past days wandering casinos (while kids can’t linger in designated gaming areas, an informal “keep moving” policy generally lets them pass through casino floors), chilling in ice bars, ogling tigers, and drinking decadent milkshakes with slices of cake on top.
+Understandably, the sustained excitement was starting to catch up with my middle child: “Dad,” she asked, “can you feel hungover from too much fun?”

 Her question made me laugh but also put my mind at ease.
-I live in California but have covered Vegas as a solo traveler for more than 15 years—writing and updating 11 guidebooks on the destination along the way—but was nervous to visit for the first time with kids.
+I live in California but have covered Vegas as a solo traveler for nearly 20 years—writing and updating 13 guidebooks on the destination along the way—but was nervous to visit for the first time with kids.
 To help manage this anxiety, I’d planned our itinerary down to the hour, while being careful not to book too much into days that would play out in 100-degree heat.
 Clearly, I had done something right.

 Yes, I had that careful itinerary and all the research that went into it, but Sin City still managed to surprise me with how kid-friendly it has become since I first started getting to know the place.
-On the heels of my family’s recent weeklong Las Vegas getaway, here are some of the family-focused things I discovered about my familiar friend, and five specific suggestions for things to do in Las Vegas with kids.
+As I look back on my family’s pre-COVID weeklong Las Vegas getaway, here are some of the family-focused things I discovered about my familiar friend, and five specific suggestions for things to do in Las Vegas with kids.

-There are more than 20 major resorts in and around the Las Vegas Valley, and essentially each of them has an outstanding pool.
+There are more than 20 major resorts in and around the Las Vegas Valley, and many of them have outstanding pools.
 Some pools are only open to hotel guests, but most (including those we cite here) offer some sort of day-pass option.
 The majority come standard with umbrellas, cabanas, and seat-side food and beverage service; others have standout amenities to excite even the most mortified tweens and teens.
 Some of the most family-friendly pools in Las Vegas include:

 The best resort pool for kids in all of Vegas, though, may be the Splash Zone at Circus Circus Hotel Resort; it features a water park with highlights like a 50-foot tower with three different slides, a water-feature playground with sprinklers and dump buckets, and a mobile food truck that serves poolside snacks.
 No, the Circus Circus pool is nothing fancy.
 But for families with young kids, it’s high on the wow factor, which really is all that matters here.